Brooks Range Mountains

 Alaska’s Northernmost Mountains

-All of the photos of the Brooks Range Mountains on this site are available as stock photography for commercial licensing or as fine art prints for home and office decor.
+All Brooks Range Mountains photos on this site are available as stock photography for commercial licensing or fine art prints for home and office decor.
 The brooks range stretches 700 miles from west to east across northern Alaska into Canada.
-While mostly uninhabited and not accessible by road, the range is transected by the Dalton Highway and Trans-Alaska Oil Pipeline, both of which pass through Alaska’s highest roadway pass, Atigun Pass and on to the North Slope and Prudhoe Bay.
+While mostly uninhabited and not accessible by road, the range is transected by the Dalton Highway and Trans-Alaska Oil Pipeline, passing through Alaska’s highest roadway pass, Atigun Pass, and on to the North Slope and Prudhoe Bay.

 Subdivisions

-The Brooks Range is subdivided into many smaller sections of mountains, with different names.
-The Philip Smith Mountains, the Endicott Mountains, the Romanzof Mountains to the north and east, the Davidson Mountains, and the Baird Mountains to the west, just to name a few.
-They all are, however, part of the larger Brooks Range which creates the northernmost continental divide of the United States.
+The Brooks Range is subdivided into smaller sections of mountains with different names.
+The Philip Smith Mountains, the Endicott Mountains, the Romanzof Mountains to the north and east, the Davidson Mountains, and the Baird Mountains to the west, to name a few.
+However, they are part of the more extensive Brooks Range, which creates the northernmost continental divide of the United States.

 Romanzof Mountains